ankitsimplegithub/AI-Image-Generator/README.md

 ## 📌 Project Description

-This project is a frontend-only web application that allows users to generate AI images using the **Gemini API** by Google.
-Simply enter a descriptive text prompt (e.g., "a dragon flying over a city at night") and receive a unique AI-generated image instantly.
+This project is a frontend-only web application that enables users to generate AI images using the **Google Gemini API**.
+Enter a descriptive text prompt (e.g., "a dragon flying over a city at night") and receive a unique AI-generated image instantly.

 It's lightweight, responsive, and requires only a valid Gemini API key to function.